PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/299-q2-2021-progress-report.md

 changes in GitHub Actions.
 By [xTVaser](https://github.com/xTVaser) .

-Currently, the emulator will fully validate the GameDB, which is how we\'ve been catching these recent mistakes.
+Currently, the emulator will fully validate the GameDB, which is how we've been catching these recent mistakes.
 But this adds a CI check to validate the file in a very similar manner at build time.

 [\#4180](https://github.com/PCSX2/pcsx2/pull/4180) CI: Add an explicit